togglebyte/anathema-guide/src/components/element-query.md

 ```

-## Insert state value into attributes
+## Setting attribute values

-It is possible to assign a value to an element using the `set` function on the
+It is possible to assign an attribute to an element using the `set` function on the attributes.
-attributes.

 ```rust,ignore
 // Component event